brave/brave-wallet-docs/docs/ethereum/use-cases/adding-evm-compatible-chains.md

 console.log(await addEthereumChain());
 ```

-After a chain is added, a switch request is shown to the user to switch to that site as well.
+After a chain is added, a switch request is shown to the user to switch to the new chain.